 The cycle of concentration is a dimensionless number.
 It is a ratio between parameter in Cooling Water to the parameter in Makeup water.
 It can be calculated from any the following formulae.

-Cycles of concentration (COC) = Silica in Cooling Water / Silica in Makeup Water
+- Cycles of concentration (COC) = Silica in Cooling Water / Silica in Makeup Water

-Cycles of concentration (COC) = Ca Hardness in Cooling Water/ Ca Hardness in Makeup water
+- Cycles of concentration (COC) = Ca Hardness in Cooling Water/ Ca Hardness in Makeup water

-Cycles of concentration (COC) = Conductivity of Cooling Water / Conductivity of Makeup water
+- Cycles of concentration (COC) = Conductivity of Cooling Water / Conductivity of Makeup water

-Cycles of concentration (COC) = Concentration of chlorides in circulating water /Concentration of chlorides in make-up water
+- Cycles of concentration (COC) = Concentration of chlorides in circulating water /Concentration of chlorides in make-up water

 The cycle of concentration (COC) normally varies from 3.0 to 7.0 depending on the Process Design and Manufactures Guidelines.
-In some large power plants, concentration cycles of the cooling tower may be much higher.
+In some large power plants, the concentration cycles of the cooling tower may be much higher.

 Cooling Tower Efficiency Calculations